dekuNukem/STM32_tutorials/lesson5_spi_i2c/README.md

 ![Alt text](resources/cubespi.png)

 I set PA3 as the CS pin, you can use whatever free GPIO pin you want.
+Give it a descriptive name too.

 ![Alt text](resources/cubecs.png)